shunmian/myblog/_posts/-21 AWS/2017-10-01-AWS Associate Architect.md

 ### 4.9 Summary

+### 4.E Example Questions

 - How many VPC's am I allowed in each AWS Region by default ?
 5.

+- How many internet gateways can I attach to my custom VPC?
+1.

+### 4.E Exam Questions

+- Route53 is so named because DNS port is 53 and Route53 is a DNS service.

 ## 5 Database